Régine Zylberberg: Biography

 In the 1970s, Zylberberg also designed a line of "Ready-to-Dance" evening clothes that were proof against wrinkling and so could be packed, which were sold at Bloomingdale's.

 In 1988, she was in charge of the Ledoyen Restaurant on the Champs-Élysées in Paris.

 On 22 April 1996, Zylberberg and her son were arrested for refusing to comply with crew requests and smoking on an American Airlines flight.
 It was alleged that, though she was traveling economy, Régine had demanded a first-class upgrade, which the airline declined.

 In June 2011, she appeared as Solange in Follies at the Kennedy Center in Washington, D.C.

 She lived with her husband in Saint-Tropez.
+They divorced in 2004.

+Zylberberg died at the age of 92 in Paris on 1 May 2022.
+Her funeral took place on 9 May at the Père-Lachaise Cemetery crematorium.
+In attendance were celebrities such as Jane Birkin, Carla Bruni, Marc Lavoine, Carole Bouquet, and Anne Hidalgo.